 - January 9, 2007 - Channon Christian's body was found in a trash can in a nearby house.
 The medical examiner said she was also repeatedly raped, beaten and bleach was poured down her throat.
 She suffocated in the trash can.

-LeMaricus Davidson, Letalvis Cobbins, and George Thomas were arrested a few days later and charged with the murders of the couple.
-Later, Cobbins' then girlfriend, Vanessa Coleman, was also charged with murder.
+- January 11-12, 2007 - LeMaricus Davidson, Letalvis Cobbins, and George Thomas were arrested and charged with the murders of the couple.
+Eric Boyd was arrested and charged as an accessory.

-In January 2013, Special Judge Walter Kurtz reviewed the requests of Davidson, Cobbins and Thomas for new trials.
+- January 15, 2013 - Special Judge Walter Kurtz reviewed the requests of Davidson, Cobbins and Thomas for new trials.
 Davidson's attorney argued that a jury praise service influenced their decision towards his client.
-On January 15, George Thomas was granted a new trial, while Davidson and Cobbins were denied new trials.
+George Thomas was granted a new trial, while Davidson and Cobbins were denied new trials.